 Adjustable harness and belt w/ wide open buckles

 Hodgeman is the perfect solution for a middle budget buyer.
 You get a little bit of everything: middle chest height, a comfortable and supportive Y strap harness, and a full bootfoot bottom.
 Traction is key with these, and Hodgman did a fantastic job at making these feel like a pair of Muck boots (though they’re not the same, they do the trick very well).
 Crafted of sweat-wicking and ventilating neoprene, your waders also come with fleece-lined pockets for additional heat retention.
 We preach that if you aren’t comfortable in your waders, then they’re not worth your money: Hodgman found a middle ground between excessive attention to comfort and detail, and keeping it all at an eye-catching price tag.
-If you plan on going ice fishing, these are great for that, just make sure you wear a good winter jacket.

 Primary neoprene construction